Auclown/node-chat/README.md

   and storing user and removing user from the room.
 - Now only users in the same room can communicate each other.
 - Username is being displayed now.

+### 25th/Oct/2020:

+- Now users can see a list that shows other users that are in the same room.
+- Screen now scrolls down automatically as messages are added.

+---